taslanidis/LLama-VID/blogpost.md

 This section is intentionally left blank, as we will fill them out when we have the results on our extensions.
 That way, it will be easier to introduce them and motivate them.

-## Results:
+## Results on Extensions:
-Will be filled when we have them available.
+Will be filled once we have them in our disposal.

 ## Conclusion:
+Further experimentation and ablation studies are needed to ensure we draw a clear conclusion.
+For the moment, consider the limitations and strengths we have pointed out in the respective section.

 ## Author's contributions:

 - Antonis: Initial setup of the codebase, built the environment in the cluster, executed the inferences for image and video benchmarks.
 Created scripts for evaluating the zero-shot performance of LLaMA-VId on Crime and animal-kingdom dataset respectively.
-Further fine-tuning LLaMA-VID on these two new datasets.
+Further fine-tuning LLaMA-VID on the latter two new datasets.
+Substituted **gpt-3.5-turbo** with **Llama-3-8B-Instruct** to evaluate of LLaMA-VID generated prediction for all QA tasks.
 - Vasilis: Literature review to spot weaknesses of LLaMA-VID, ablation study to explore details in videos, investigation and selection of animal-kingdom dataset.
 Pre-processing of the dataset, data-pipeline set-up and implementation of the respective inference and fine-tuning tasks.
 - Fanis: Identification of anomaly detection dataset.
 Ablation study to explore missing detail information.
 Data pipeline setup for a new dataset.
 Finetuning on a new dataset.
 Reviewing literature and related work for potential short-comings of the paper, and VLMs in general.
 - Emmanouil: Helping in the initial setup of the codebase and the execution of inferences for images and video benchmarks.
 Understanding how the fine-tuning is executable and how to set it up.
 Helping preprocess the dataset and setup the fine-tuning execution.